MicrosoftDocs/sdk-api/sdk-api-src/content/isolatedwindowsenvironmentutils/nf-isolatedwindowsenvironmentutils-iscrossisolatedenvironmentclipboardcontent.md

         IsProcessInIsolatedWindowsEnvironment(&isIsolatedWindowsEnvironment);
         std::wstring direction = isIsolatedWindowsEnvironment ?
 L"into" : L"from";

-        SampleAppHelperClass::DisplayMsgBox(hWnd, L"Pasting content %s a WDAG document failed, verify this operation is permitted by your administrator.\n", direction.c_str());
+        SampleAppHelperClass::DisplayMsgBox(hWnd, L"Pasting content %s a MDAG document failed, verify this operation is permitted by your administrator.\n", direction.c_str());
       }
       else
       {